Skip to content

 History

 There had been mills on the site for many years but the current mill was built in 1813 and expanded around 1825.
 The mill was powered by water in the River Frome.
 The mill was originally powered by five waterwheels.
 A steam engine was added in 1834.
 In 1854, a power loom shed was added.
-In 2017, plans were announced to turn the mill into flats and build new houses.
+In 2017, plans were announced to turn the mill into apartments and build new houses.

 Sourced from Wikipedia under CC BY-SA 4.0.